-Vol. VIII, Issue 3 Winter Semester 2009-2010
+Vol. IX, Issue 3 Winter Semester 2009-2010

-Vice-Chancellor Receives Tamga-e-Imtiaz March, 23, 2010 N recognition of Ms Seema Mughal's achievements in Education and Public Service the government of Pakistan conferred Tamga-e-Imtiaz on her on March 23, 2010.
+Tamga-e-Imtiaz Conferred Upon Vice-Chancellor on Pakistan Day N recognition of Ms Seema Mughal's achievements in Education and Public Service the Government of Pakistan conferred Tamga-e-Imtiaz on her on March 23, 2010.
 Earlier, she had been nominated for the prestigious award in August last year.
 On the auspicious day of March 23, 2010, she along with others, was awarded with Tamgaha-e-Imtiaz in a ceremony held at Governor House Karachi.
-The Governor of Sindh, Dr Ishrat-ul-Ebad Khan honored our Vice-Chancellor with the award
+The Governor of Sindh, Dr Ishrat-ul-Ebad Khan honored our Vice-Chancellor with the award.

-Inside.

-• Languge
+Inside...

-• From my perspective 2
+• Scholastic Collaboration 2

-• Greenwich goes Crabbing 3
+• Greenwich Goes Crabbing 3

-• Intrinsic motivation3
+• Intrinsic motivation 3

-• Class trip to TV one3

-• Learning Photography4
+• Learning Photography 4

 • A Visit to Igloo Factory4

+• People of the world 3

-• The Culture Village5
+• The Culture Village 5

+• From my perspective 5

-• Primary Research by Students 6
+• Primary Research by Students6

-• Caricature Competition6
+• Caricature Competition 6

+• Ying Workshop at Khairpur7

-• The Journey of RYLA7
+• The Journey of RYLA 8

-• Kot Diji Fort8
+• Kot Diji Fort 8

-• The Journey of RYLA8

-• Certificate for Intrinsic10
+• Certificate for Intrinsic 10

-• Analyzing the Strngth9

-• The Golden 1940s11

-• YING Workshop11

-• Scholastic Collaboration12

-• Dean list 12

 Analyzing the Strength of the American Muslim Community - An interactive discussion

-N Interactive discussion with Safia Ghori a South Asia policy analyst at the United States Commission on International Religious Freedom where she monitored violations of religious freedom in India , Pakistan and Afghanistan and made
+N Interactive discussion with Safia Ghori a South Asia policy analyst at the United States Commission on International Religious Freedom where she monitored violations of

-policy recommendations to the Obama administration, the Secretary of State, and to the Congress with respect to matters involving the treatment of religious minorities.
-Ms Safia Ghori is a Jurist Doctor and Master of Arts
+religious freedom in India , Pakistan and Afghanistan and made policy recommendations to the Obama administration, the Secretary of State, and to the Congress with respect to matters

-- Contd. on P/.
+- Contd. on P/8

-AN AWARD FOR A WOMEN OF SUBSTANCE N the wake of governmental and non-governmental concern for an efficient and sustainable human resource management at all levels of public and private sector organizations, and for providing equal opportunities to both males and females to grow to their full potential, the publication of "GLAXIES OF WHO's WHO IN PAKISTAN" is the firstever, and the one and only "WHO's WHO" of its kind to highlight the increasing potential of our human capital in Pakistan's multi-sectoral development process.
+AN AWARD FOR A WOMAN OF SUBSTANCE N the wake of governmental and non-governmental concern for an efficient and sustainable human resource management at all levels of public and private sector organizations, and for providing equal opportunities to both males and females to grow to their full potential, the publication of "GLAXIES OF WHO's WHO IN PAKISTAN" is the first-ever, and the one and only "WHO's WHO" of its kind to highlight the increasing potential of our human capital in Pakistan's multi-sectoral development process.
 Acknowledging Ms Seema Mughal's notable achievements in Education, South Asia Publications includes her name in its Silver Jubilee Edition.
 The widely acclaimed profile book published each year, has its acquired prestige earned through the years, locally and internationally.
-And it is poised to introduce the budding talents, and the young and the old researchers of the country - M.Phils., Ph.
-Ds., Post-Docs. etc. at home and abroad.
-Contd. on P/5 from more than 150 countries.
+And it is poised to introduce the budding talents, and the young and the old researchers of the country - M.Phils., Ph.Ds., Post-Docs. etc. at home and abroad. - Contd. on P/5 university of Malysia which enjoys the reputation of an internationally competitive academic and research institution offering courspresence across three continents.
+With over 30,000 students studying from more than 150 countries.
+The through innovative brand of each other cooperation in the field of research through faculty exchange, joint projects, publications and exchange of information.
+Moreover, the universities will hold joint training programs for faculty and students, national and international conferences, seminars, workshops, social-cultural tours and other areas of strategic importance.

-SCHOLASTIC COLLABORATION GREENWICH UNIVERSITY WITH MALAYSIAN UNIVERSITIES N fulfilling its commitment to raising the standard of education, G reen wich University has signed Memorandums of Understanding (MoU) with two universities in

-Malaysia namely Universiti Malaysia Perlis and Limkokwing University in February, 2010.
+Scholastic Collaboration Greenwich University With Malaysian University N fulfilling its commitment to raising the standard of education, Greenwich University has signed Memorandums of Understanding (MoU) with two universities in Malaysia namely Universiti Malaysia Perlis and Limkokwing University in February, 2010.
 The objective of the colloboration is to stengthen, promote and develop coopertion with Malaysia, a country in our neighbourhood which has emerged as an economic leader in Asia by setting high standards in education.
+Universiti Malysia Perlis is a state es in engineering, computer, communication from bachelor's to Ph.
+D level.